-You may also use the online application process by CLICKING HERE.
-You will be required to create a username and password, if you do not already have one.
-Then follow the instructions to complete your application.
+You will be required to create a username and password prior to being able to submit an application.
+Once you have logged in, follow the instructions to complete your certification application.

 Why Become a Certified Minority Supplier…

 Certification with the DFW MSDC provides you with valuable resources to help your business grow and succeed.
 The DFW MSDC can offer your business an excellent opportunity to meet with corporate buyers who are interested in working with qualified MBEs.
 We offer many formal and informal venues to meet with corporate buyers, learn about state and local opportunities and expand your professional network.
 MBEs greatly benefit from being certified with the largest national organization, whose certification is recognized uniformly by corporate America.
 Becoming certified also opens up opportunities and speeds up the sales process in a very competitive global marketplace.

 The DFW MSDC conducts an extensive business review of new and existing MBEs.
 This review, the Certification Process, is designed to ensure compliance with the NMSDC member standards for certified minority business status.
 Certification by the DFW MSDC is a nationally recognized NMSDC Certification and is honored nationwide.

 • Local, regional and national referrals to Buying Entity members (corporations and public sector agency)